 Venue Facilities: Air conditioned, Bar, Disabled toilets, Infrared hearing loop, Toilets and Wheelchair accessible

-The Lyric Theatre is the oldest of the theatres on Shaftesbury Avenue.
+The Lyric is the oldest of the theatres on Shaftesbury Avenue.
 In 1888 it opened with the comic opera Dorothy featuring Marie Tempest, the show had transferred from the Prince of Wales Theatre.
 In 1906 Lewis Waller appeared in a season of revivals and a romantic version of Robin Hood.
 During 1910 The Chocolate Soldier was the first of Bernard Shaw’s plays to set to music when Oscar Strauss composed songs for an adaptation of Arms and the Man.
 In 1929 Leslie Howard appeared in the popular Berkeley Square.

-The foyer and bar areas were completely renovated in 1932-33 and the exterior restored in 1994.
-The Lyric Theatre staged mostly light operettas when it first opened before subsequently staging light comedies and straight drama.
+The foyer and bar areas were completely renovated in 1932-33 and the exterior was restored in 1994.
+The venue staged mostly light operettas when it first opened before subsequently staging light comedies and straight drama.
 In 1950 Andre Roussin’s The Little Hut had a run of 1261 performances with Robert Morley in the original cast.
 In 1955 Noel Coward’s South Sea Bubble played at the theatre starring Vivien Leigh.
 In 1972 Alan Ayckbourn’s How the Other Half Loves starring Alec Guinness ran for 869 performances.
 Other predominant productions include 1989 Rosemary Harris leading the cast of Robert Harling’s Steel Magnolias, Kenneth Branagh in Look Back In Anger and Sheila Hancock in Andrew Davies’ Prin.